 Key Stage 1 and Key Stage 2

-There are links to each year group’s autumn term curriculum on the curriculum general information page.
+There are links to each year group’s summer term curriculum on the curriculum general information page.

 Phonics and Reading Schemes in use